Cloud Commander

 For options not specified by command-line parameters, Cloud Commander then reads configuration data from ~/.cloudcmd.json.
 It uses port 8000 by default.

-To begin using the web client, go to this URL in your browser:
+To begin using the web client, go to this PREFIX in your browser:

 http://localhost:8000